 The program manager creates a detailed plan to execute.
 Whilst moving into the detail a number of issues can arise which make certain parts of the original plan difficult to execute.
 The project manager can move ahead with brute force and try to execute in line with the business case.

 However, if the project manager makes the effort to understand the principles behind the business case and the perspective of the executive committee they may find factors that open up more options, such as:

 - In years 1 – 3 cash flow or cost is not a concern for the organisation, but they envisage a downturn on year 4 and onwards;

-- Quality is critical for the organisation, any loss in service levels is unnaceptable;
+- Quality is critical for the organisation, any loss in service levels is unacceptable;

-- The shared services has to be scalable to support long term growth;
+- The shared services have to be scalable to support long term growth;

 - Because the business is currently doing well, they should avoid any major disruption in the current period.